 That's not to say that the custom software developers also don't look to have similar relationships.

-But in terms of geographic proximity, usually, marketing agencies are located closer to the clients, and software development companies tend to be found in areas of the world with a lower cost of living, a lower cost of doing business.
+But in terms of geographic proximity, usually, marketing agencies are located closer to the clients, and software development companies tend to be found in areas of the world with a lower cost of living, and a lower cost of doing business.

 Are you part of a software development company or a marketing agency?
 Or do you engage with one or both of those kinds of businesses?
 Do you have any questions?
 Feedback?